Updated on October 6, 5:14 p.m. (GMT+8): Improved relevancy based on recent Dota 2 patches.

 Support Dota 2 cores with regen items

-In a difficult lane, supports should buy an extra salve or two to help their core farm.
+In a difficult lane, supports should buy extra sets of Tangos or Healing Salves to help their core stay in lane.
 This is an expensive investment on the support side, but it pays off long-term.

-This isn’t limited to just buying salves, though.
+This isn’t limited to just buying more regeneration, though.
 After teleporting from the fountain, heroes carry the “fountain aura” for three seconds.
-This aura not only provides health and mana regen, but it also refills any bottle the hero picks up.
+This aura not only provides health and mana regen, but also refills any bottle the hero picks up.

 This trick allows supports to teleport to any ally who has a bottle and refill it for them for free.
 It’s often used to refill the midlaner’s bottle, but can be used for any lane.
 Just be sure to return the bottle to your ally after refilling it and not your enemy!